creative and healing retreats

-The Point Trail takes a leisurely stroll along the marsh and out to a small peninsula equipped with a fire pit, picnic table and Adirondack chairs.
+The Point Trail takes a leisurely stroll along the bay and out to a small peninsula equipped with a fire pit, picnic table and Adirondack chairs.

-The Deer Trail moves through large rock deposits, a clear pine woods and exposes a lovely array of native plants.
+The Deer Trail moves through large rock deposits, a clear evergreen wood, and exposes a lovely array of native plants.
 The local deer come by to feast and rest by the thick carpet of lichen and mosses.

 A 19′ canoe and two open K-1 kayaks are available to paddle to McKellar, or South into the expanse of Lake Manitouwabing.
 The lake hosts many species of fish, water fowl, and turtles.
 We sometimes get to see the otters playing in the waters as well!

 Our retreat weekends offer you dedicated time and inspirational space for your own creative projects.
 Use this time to catch up on unfinished passion projects, collaborate with other people in a creative zone, or find a quiet space to focus.